This comprehensive guide explains what data management is in procurement. It further provides insight on tools, techniques, and trends on:

-According to McAfee and Brynjolfsson (2012), teams that set decisions more clearly aligned to their objectives ask the right questions and consequently bring the most assertive answers to the challenges posed.
+McAfee and Brynjolfsson (2012), teams that set decisions more clearly aligned to their objectives ask the right questions and consequently bring the most assertive answers to the challenges posed.

 Hence, coming up with and later optimizing those strategies require cross-functional collaborations and alignment with decision-makers.
 The result?
 A data-driven culture that promotes data sharing best practices with clear data management and data governance policies.

 Why Procurement Digital Transformations Fail

 The ability to collect and manage trustworthy data lays the foundation for building a world-class procurement organization.
 Reliable information is imperative to optimize leverage, make informed decisions, and align initiatives to overall organizational strategy.
 Despite its endless benefits and technological advancements to procurement leaders often deal with questions like:

 How to get a complete view of every dollar spent by the company?
 What technology to use to cost-effectively and efficiently manage the data?
 How to develop the right skills to maximize the use of digital capabilities to benefit the bottom line?

 To answer these pertinent questions, too many CPOs, CFOs, and procurement organizations have looked at technology as a panacea.
 Many get pressured by their stakeholders to digitally transform their procurement functions while dealing with a shrinking budget.
 All this and more force procurement to embark on a digital journey without having a full understanding of: